LilyAsFlora/Ririi/README.md

 - If the noun ends with a consonant, the suffix -i is appended
 - If the noun ends with a vowel, the vowel is replaced with the suffix -i
 - If the noun ends with -i, it is replaced with the suffix -ī

-_Sa rīumge shosenam._ — I read (a) poem (out loud).

-_Sa rīumge shosenami._ — I read poems (out loud).
+- If the noun already ends with -i, it can be left alone.
+Optionally, plurality can be enforced with an auxiliary word (e.g. an adjective meaning "many").

 ### Tense

-Rirī includes four basic tenses: past, present, future, and conditional.
+Rirī includes four tenses: past, present, future, and conditional.
 These are expressed with affixation and auxiliary verbs.

-_Ema nenja krone dwukro._ — She must have waited for a while.

 |                              |       simple: unmarked       |        continuous: prefix o-        |          perfect: suffix -e          |   perfect continuous: prefix o-, suffix -e  |
 |:----------------------------:|:----------------------------:|:-----------------------------------:|:------------------------------------:|:-------------------------------------------:|